ipfs/team-mgmt/README.md

 We use [Zoom](http://zoom.us/) for our community calls.
 This allows us to stream directly to YouTube (currently under maintenance), and to have calls with more than 25 users.
 Zoom may require a download before you are able to join.
 If you click on a Zoom link to a meeting room, it will automatically suggest the software to download.
 Please let us know if you have any issues with Zoom.

 **Note:** Screen Sharing in Zoom under X11 requires compositor.
-Users of minimalist tilling window managers (i3, awesome, dwm)  will share a "black screen" by default.
+Users of minimalist tiling window managers (i3, awesome, dwm)  will share a "black screen" by default.
 The fix is to use third-party compositor, eg. [Compton](https://github.com/chjj/compton).

 ## Contribute